dfelinto/blender-manual/manual/modeling/geometry_nodes/utilities/accumulate_field.rst

    :align: center

-Here, the node is used in combination with the :doc:`/modeling/geometry_nodes/utilities/random_value` node to create a stack of randomly scaled boxes.
+Here, the node is used in combination with the :doc:`/modeling/geometry_nodes/utilities/random_value` to create a stack of randomly scaled boxes.
 The *Group Index* input is not used, because all boxes are meant to be in the same stack.

 .. figure:: /images/modeling_geometry-nodes_utilities_accumulate-field_box-stack-2.png